ezEngine/docs/docs/runtime/world/worlds.md

 ## Game Objects

 Game objects are allocated, destroyed and accessed through the world.
-For these details, see the chapter about [game objects (TODO)](game-objects.md).
+For these details, see the chapter about [game objects](game-objects.md).

 ## Components